kelseyhightower/nocode/README.md

-# No Code
+# No

-No code is the best way to write secure and reliable applications.
+No is the best way to write secure and reliable applications.
 Write nothing; deploy nowhere.

 ## Getting Started

-Start by not writing any code.
+Start by not writing any.

 ```